 Each pass will cover the entrance fees and standard amenity fees at:

 - Lands managed by the Bureau of Land Management

 - Lands managed by the Bureau of Reclamation

 - Lands managed by the U.S. Army Corps of Engineers.

 The cost for this annual pass is $80 but there are several different versions.
 You can find out much more about the annual pass here.

 What are the National Parks Senior Pass benefits?

-Also, at many sites, the Senior Passes provide the pass owner (only) a discount (up to 50%) on Expanded Amenity Fees (such as camping, swimming, boat launching, and guided tours).
+Also, at many sites, the Senior Passes provide the pass owner (only) a discount (up to 50%) on things like camping, swimming, boat launching, and guided tours.